TIDAL SHIFTS

 conducting

-MARINE SOUNDSCAPES RECORDINGSAs an underwater acoustics researcher, my work consists of listening to the ocean and understanding marine ecosystems through their sounds.
+As an underwater acoustics researcher, my work consists of listening to the ocean and understanding marine ecosystems through their sounds.
 For this project, I contributed to the design of the acoustic deployments, fieldwork for data collection, and the analysis of underwater soundscapes recorded in Posidonia oceanica meadows and the Strait of Gibraltar, including cetacean sounds and anthropogenic noise.

-IN CONNECTION WITH THE OCEANThe ocean has always been a source of curiosity and wonder for me.
+The ocean has always been a source of curiosity and wonder for me.
 Through listening, I have discovered that the sea is not a silent space, but a world full of voices, rhythms, and invisible relationships.
 Sharing these sounds with artists allows me to connect science with emotion and bring the hidden beauty of the ocean closer to other people.